-- research and development (R&D) agreements in the context of a potential vaccine, as well as in other industries in terms of innovative production methods, new uses of substances/products; - production agreements, including subcontracting and specialisation agreements, purchasing agreements (joint purchasing); - exchange of sensitive information there is an opportunity (although not yet used in practice) to allow, for example, the exchange of information on stocks and distribution to ensure the supply chain's continuity through individual or block exemptions from the prohibition of anti-competitive agreements.
+- research and development (R&D) agreements in the context of a potential vaccine, as well as in other industries in terms of innovative production methods, new uses of substances/products; - production agreements, including subcontracting and specialisation agreements, purchasing agreements (joint purchasing); - exchange of sensitive information there is an opportunity (although not yet used in practice) to allow, for example, the exchange of information on stocks and distribution to ensure the supply chain's continuity through individual or block exemptions from the prohibition of anti-competitive agreements. - The President of the UOKiK has announced that he will issue individual interpretations to undertakings (similar to the comfort letters issued by the European Commission), indicating whether or not a proposed agreement, in particular those aimed at combating COVID-19 and its effects, constitutes an infringement of competition law.

-Nevertheless, it should be borne in mind that the most serious infringements of competition law (the socalled hard-core restrictions), such as: fixing or coordinating purchase or sales prices, setting the level of production/sales, market partitioning by territory or by customer, bid rigging, limiting the production or import/export of goods, etc., will continue to be met with immediate reactions from the antitrust authorities.
+Nevertheless, it should be borne in mind that the most serious infringements of competition law (the so-called hard-core restrictions), such as: fixing or coordinating purchase or sales prices, setting the level of production/sales, market partitioning by territory or by customer, bid rigging, limiting the production or import/export of goods, etc., will continue to be met with immediate reactions from the antitrust authorities.